 The gray replacement head popped off the neck.
 The headless Zephyr flew away without it.
 Lucia wailed.
 “Bojack, I’m pregnant!”

-The tentacles wrapped around the gray head and ignored the fleeing body.
-As the body escaped Bojack’s ship exploded.
+The tentacles wrapped around the gray head.
+As the body escaped, Bojack’s ship exploded.

 ZAB’s light became bright again.
 Lucille huddled in the Commander’s chair with her arms wrapped around her knees.

 “I’m sorry I had to show you that,” said ZAB.
 Lucille’s shoulders bounced as she cried.
-“When your mother fired the Super-Heart-Beam she was catastrophically overexerted and near death.
-There was barely enough time to save you, her unborn daughter, and continue your incubation outside her womb on the moon.
-Even with the most modern medical equipment your healthy development was a miracle.”
+“When your mother fired the Super Heart Beam she was catastrophically overexerted and near death.
+We barely saved you, her unborn daughter, to continue your incubation outside her womb on the moon.
+Even with modern medical equipment your healthy development was a miracle.”

 Lucille did not respond, so ZAB continued.

-“As Commander of the lunar base, this video could not be kept secret from you.
-It was necessary that you understand the nature of humanity’s enemy the Hurricane.”
+“As Lunar Commander, this video could not be kept from you.
+You must understand the nature of humanity’s enemy the Hurricane.”